learning-zone/angular-basics/README.md

 ## Angular7 Interview Questions and Answers

-> Click :star:if you like the project.
+> Click :star: if you like the project.
 Pull Request are highly appreciated.

 |Sl.No  | Angular7 Questions|
 |--------|---------------|